 MIXTURE OF TRUE AND FALSE INFORMATION:

-FALSE: Calling #77 on your cell phone in any state will connect you with highway patrol dispatchers.
+FALSE: Calling #77 or 112 on your cell phone will summon police help no matter where you are.

 TRUE: Rapists and murderers have been known to pass themselves off as police officers.